 According to Jennifer Mundy and Jane Burton, curators of the Tate's Gallery of Lost Art, early online exhibitions were merely flat documentations of real-world, physical exhibitions that had been mounted in the museum.
-13 Although the fourth chapter of this dissertation attempts, in part, to dispel this theory, these early digital presentations were generally perceived as ineffectual and quick to become outdated.
+Although the fourth chapter of this dissertation attempts, in part, to dispel this theory, these early digital presentations were generally perceived as ineffectual and quick to become outdated.
 Such projects generally stemmed from museums' Collections Management Systems (CMS), databases that were viewed as having "poor user interfaces," and that were "extremely difficult to learn to use."
-14 As such, online exhibitions were not generally considered to be user-friendly.
+As such, online exhibitions were not generally considered to be user-friendly.
 Therefore, they also did not pose a significant threat to the museum's traditional knowledge transmission processes, as the physical experience was still considered the superior, authoritative referent.
-15 online exhibitions are frequently understood as mere surrogates whose features are more associated with access and documentation of a distant and/or past physical event to the point of saying that there is "no online version of an exhibition" since the online exhibition is a record of the physical one.
-16

-Gail Dexter Lord and Maria Piacente, "Introduction: The Exhibition Planning," in Manual of Museum Exhibitions, Second Edition, edited by Barry Lord and Maria Piacente (Rowman & Littlefield Publishers, 2014), 21.
+&lt;sup>12 Gail Dexter Lord and Maria Piacente, "Introduction: The Exhibition Planning," in Manual of Museum Exhibitions, Second Edition, edited by Barry Lord and Maria Piacente (Rowman & Littlefield Publishers, 2014), 21.
 Jennifer Mundy and Jane Burton, "Online Exhibitions," in Museums and the Web 2013, edited by Nancy Proctor and Rich Cherry (Silver Springs, MD: Museums and the Web, 2013).